hetvshah/graph-gui/README.md

 # graph-gui
 This program will allow the user to create a graph, and it will calculate statistics (homophily, page rank, and clustering coefficient), run algorithms (BFS, Kahn's, Kosaraju's, and Prim's), and visualize the graph in R.

-Made by Matt Friedman, Emily Paul, Sara Xin, Hetvi Shah NETS 150, Spring 2021
+NETS 150, Spring 2021; Made by Matt Friedman, Emily Paul, Sara Xin, Hetvi Shah

 <img width="398" alt="Screen Shot 2021-05-05 at 9 32 14 PM" src="https://user-images.githubusercontent.com/68198839/126089006-e3455c0c-2c75-4ce7-ae54-3c38741bb98d.png">